Top 5 Best Microsoft Office Alternatives of 2023

 Pricing: FREE

-OpenOffice is another 100% free Microsoft Office alternative.
-It’s easily the leading open-source alternative, and dedicated volunteers continue to support OO’s apps to keep them up to date.
+OpenOffice is a 100% free Microsoft Office alternative.
+It’s easily the leading open-source option – and dedicated volunteers continue to support OO’s apps to keep them up to date.
 Apache OpenOffice offers alternatives like Writer, Impress, Calc, Draw, Math, and Base.

-Apache OpenOffice does not have official iOS or Android apps.
-However, there are some third-party ports developed by other volunteers that allow you to use OpenOffice on your mobile devices.
-You can see the third-party ports here.
+Apache OpenOffice doesn’t have official iOS or Android apps.
+However, there are some third-party ports (developed by volunteers) that allow users to access OpenOffice on their mobile devices.

 Pros: